Slots Promotions

 Conclusion

-If you are knowledgeable about the MIT card counting team, then 21 is perhaps not a movie you would enjoy that much, because the errors might stick out at you.
-However, many people that know about the team have enjoyed the movie and most of the people that have no background on the team enjoyed the movie as well.
+If you are knowledgeable about the MIT card counting team, then 21 is perhaps not a movie you would enjoy that much because the errors might stick out at you.
+However, many people that know about the team have enjoyed the movie and most of the people that have no knowledge of the team enjoyed the movie as well.
 So all in all, it still seems like a worthwhile movie to watch.